GHz detection rates and dynamic photon-number resolution with superconducting nanowire arrays: Abstract

 \section{Abstract}

-{Superconducting-nanowire single-photon detectors (SNSPDs) have enabled the realization of several quantum optics technologies thanks to their high detection efficiency, low dark-counts, and fast recovery time.
-However, the widespread use of technologies such as linear optical quantum computing (LOQC), quasi-deterministic single photon sources and quantum repeaters requires faster detectors that can distinguish between different photon number states.
-Here, we report the fabrication of an SNSPD array composed of 14 independent pixels, achieving a system detection efficiency (SDE) of 90\% in the telecom band.
-By reading each pixel of the array independently we show that the detector can detect telecom photons at \SI{1.5}{\giga \hertz} with 45\% absolute SDE.
-We exploit the dynamic PNR of the array to demonstrate accurate state reconstruction for different photon-number statistics for a wide range of light inputs, including operation with long-duration light pulses, as commonly obtained with some cavity-based sources.
-We show 2\nobreakdash-photon and 3\nobreakdash-photon fidelities of $74\%$ and $57\%$ respectively, which represent state-of-the-art results for fiber-coupled SNSPDs. }
+Superconducting-nanowire single-photon detectors (SNSPDs) have enabled the realization of several quantum optics technologies thanks to their high system detection efficiency (SDE), low dark-counts, and fast recovery time.
+However, the widespread use of linear optical quantum computing, quasi-deterministic single photon sources and quantum repeaters requires even faster detectors that can also distinguish between different photon number states.
+Here, we present an SNSPD array composed of 14 independent pixels, achieving a SDE of 90\% in the telecom band.
+By reading each pixel of the array independently, we show detection of telecom photons at \SI{1.5}{\giga \hertz} with 45\% absolute SDE.
+We exploit the dynamic photon number resolution (PNR) of the array to demonstrate accurate state reconstruction for a wide range of light inputs, including operation with long-duration light pulses, as obtained with some cavity-based sources.
+We show 2\nobreakdash-photon and 3\nobreakdash-photon fidelities of $74\%$ and $57\%$ respectively, which represent state-of-the-art results for fiber-coupled SNSPDs.